Have you wondered why all the buzz about prescriptive analytics?

 Prescriptive Analytics Is Now in the Hands of Business Unit Leaders – Not Just Data Scientists

-Expanding on these points, any effective decision-support tool will be more beneficial if it’s understood and used by people at all levels of the organization.
-At the end of the day what matters most to business leaders is financial performance.
-Prescriptive analytics models can now incorporate contribution margins, activity-based costing, and pro-forma financial statements to help leaders make the best possible business decisions.
+What's more, any effective decision-support tool will be more beneficial if it’s understood and used by people at all levels of the organization.
+Most importantly, what matters most to business leaders is financial performance.
+In other words, prescriptive analytics models can now incorporate contribution margins, activity-based costing, and pro-forma financial statements to help leaders make the best possible business decisions.

-For example, consider a North American consumer packaged goods manufacturer.* The company is relatively integrated and develops, manufactures and distributes most of the products it sells.
+Before we go another further, consider a North American consumer packaged goods manufacturer.
+The company is relatively integrated and develops, manufactures, and distributes most of the products it sells.
 It has built a number of prescriptive analytics models to help executives and managers make better financial and operational decisions.

-Hopefully this brief overview has helped explain what prescriptive analytics is, why potential applications for manufacturers are expanding, and the challenges that these solutions can help solve.
-In our next blog post on this topic we’re going to look at why so many capital investments and process improvements don’t hit the bottom line, and how prescriptive analytics can make sure they do.
+Remember: this brief overview helps explain what prescriptive analytics is, why potential applications for manufacturers are expanding, and the challenges that these solutions can help solve.

 River Logic collaborated with TBM Consulting, a new solutions partner for River Logic, to develop this blog post.
 Nathan Goldstein, Vice President of Partners at River Logic, and Ken Koenemann, Vice President of Technology and Supply Chain at TBM consulting, collaborated to produce this blog post.
 TBM Consulting is and operations and supply chain consulting firm that helps clients leverage operational excellence, enabling technologies, and lean process rigor to dramatically enhance operational speed.